mental health is a topic that is too often glossed over or swept under the rug.

 mindly; is a safe and creative space for individuals to share thoughts, feelings, and attitudes on such topics.

 creative editorial work such as informal or formal writing, artwork, photography, videos, and so much more are showcased etc etc etc, from a variety of voices.

-Sophie has always been driven to vocalize her thoughts on the things she care about.
-As she spent most of her life living in China, she is especially passionate about Asian representation in media and alleviating the stigma surrounding mental health.
-She spends most of her time visiting cafés, reading the news, and listening to artists like Mac Miller and Aminé.
+Sophie has always been driven to vocalize her thoughts on things she cares about.
+As she spent most of her life living in China, she is passionate about Asian representation in media and alleviating the stigma surrounding mental health.
+Nowadays, she spends most of her time cafe-hopping, reading the news, and listening to artists like Rex Orange County and IU.

-She observes the lack of conversation surrounding mental wellbeing in this part of the world, and knows from experience the struggles of seeking help when little is offered.
-She hopes to see in the global community the gradual de-stigmatization of talking about mental health, sharing our individual stories, and being open to those receiving professional help.
+She has seen the lack of conversation surrounding mental wellbeing in Asia, and knows the struggles of seeking help when little is offered from personal experience.
+She hopes to see the global community gradually destigmatize discussions of mental health, and encourage those in need to seek professional help.